open-telemetry/opentelemetry-specification/specification/api-metrics-user.md

-We recognize that many existing metric systems support allocating metric instruments statically and providing the `Meter` interface at the time-of-use.
+We recognize that many existing metric systems support allocating metric instruments statically and providing the `Meter` interface at the time of use.
 In this example, typical of statsd clients, existing code may not be structured with a convenient place to store new metric instruments.
-Where this becomes a burden, it is recommended to use the global meter factory to construct a static named `Meter` in order to construct metric instruments.
+Where this becomes a burden, it is recommended to use the global meter factory to construct a static named `Meter`, to construct metric instruments.

 The situation is similar for users of Prometheus clients, where instruments are allocated statically and there is an implicit global.
 Such code may not have access to the appropriate `Meter` where instruments are defined.
-Where this becomes a burden, it is recommended to use the global meter factory to construct a static named `Meter` in order to construct metric instruments.
+Where this becomes a burden, it is recommended to use the global meter factory to construct a static named `Meter`, to construct metric instruments.

-#### Metric instrument descriptors

-An instrument `Descriptor` is a structure describing all the configurable aspects of an instrument that the user can elect.
-Although the API provides a common `Descriptor` type--not the SDK--users do not construct these directly.
-Users pass all common configuration options to the appropriate `Meter.New` method, which itself will use a helper method provided by the API to build the new `Descriptor`.
-Users can access the descriptor of the built instrument, in any case.

 Applications are expected to construct long-lived instruments.
-Instruments are considered permanent, there is no method to delete them forget the metrics they produce in the SDK.
-The structure of the descriptor and various options are given in detail below.
+Instruments are considered permanent for the lifetime of a SDK, there is no method to delete them.
+SDKs should

 ####  Metric instrument constructor example code

-In this Golang example, a struct holding four instruments is built using the provided `Meter`.
-These calls give examples of the kind of configuration options available for descriptors as well.
+In this Golang example, a struct holding four instruments is built using the provided, non-global `Meter` instance.

 ```golang
 type instruments struct {